 Scope and category Emission factors from value chain partners Data quality of reported emissions Scope 1 0% Activity data are mostly primary and combined with secondary emission factors for combustion of fuels in physical units.
 These emission factors are of high validity, and the resulting emissions data are assessed to be of good quality.
-Scope 2, Location-based calculation 22% Activity data are mostly primary.
-Emission factors are based on national and local averages.
+Scope 2, Location-based calculation 64% Activity data are mostly primary.
+Emission factors are based on local averages, including municipal average during our actual hourly electricity consumption for Denmark.
+Emission factors for the UK are based on national average.
 The resulting emissions data are assessed to be of good quality.
-Scope 2, Market-based calculation 22% Activity data are mostly primary.
+Scope 2, Market-based calculation 18% Activity data are mostly primary.
 Emission factors are based on a national average for Denmark.
 Danish average applied to UK context due to lack of UK-based data.
 The resulting emissions data are assessed to be of fair quality.
-Upstream scope 3 emissions Category 1: Purchased goods and services 4% Activity data are a combination of primary data in physical units and secondary data in monetary units.
-Emission factors are secondary for the majority of purchased goods and services, although based on EPDs for some of the main wood products.
+Upstream scope 3 emissions Category 1: Purchased goods and services 6% Activity data are a combination of primary data in physical units and secondary data in monetary units.
+Emission factors are secondary for the majority of purchased goods and services, although based on EPDs for some of the main wood products and some aluminium profiles, and based on LCAs for surface treatment of wood.
 Calculations are granular in terms of materials, goods and services and calculated per main supplier.
 However, materials, goods and services for maintenance in our manufacturing facility are calculated as one activity.
 The resulting emissions data are assessed to be of good quality.
 For a small portion of purchased goods and services, where only monetary units are available, average upstream transportation is included in the corresponding emission factors, which are based on economic value of goods.
 This means a small portion of emissions that would normally fall under category 4, are instead included in category 1.